 Penetration Testing and Vulnerability Assessment for NYDFS Cybersecurity Regulation

 Unlike many other regulations where penetration tests and vulnerability assessments are indirectly referred to or interpreted, this regulation directly specifies the requirements for conducting penetration tests and vulnerability assessments under section 500.05.
 In addition, the regulation also defines penetration testing under section 500.01(h), though it misses out on defining vulnerability assessment.

-This regulation states that the cybersecurity program for a covered entity must include monitoring and testing procedures which are designed to assess the effectiveness of its cybersecurity program.
+This regulation states that the cybersecurity program for a covered entity must include monitoring and testing procedures that are designed to assess the effectiveness of its cybersecurity program.
 These procedures must be developed in line with the risk assessment conducted for the covered entity.
 It puts a compulsory obligation on a covered entity that –

-- Annual penetration tests to be conducted on the covered entity’s technical infrastructure in line with the risks identified in the risk assessment.
+- Annual penetration tests are to be conducted on the covered entity’s technical infrastructure in line with the risks identified in the risk assessment.
 These penetration tests can be internal as well as external.

-- Bi-annual vulnerability assessments based on the risk assessment, which include any systematic scans or reviews of the technical infrastructure, designed to identify publicly known vulnerabilities in the covered entity’s technical infrastructure.
+- Bi-annual vulnerability assessments based on the risk assessment, which include any systematic scans or reviews of the technical infrastructure, are designed to identify publicly known vulnerabilities in the covered entity’s technical infrastructure.